kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### HmacAuth

-HMAC is a message authentication technique that can use multiple algorithms for finding credentials and generating signed messages
+HMAC is a message authentication technique that can use multiple algorithms for finding credentials and generating signed messages.
 It conforms to https://www.ietf.org/rfc/rfc2104.txt

 ```yaml